deepdarkblue327/EvilDescends/README.md

 # EvilDescends
-Prototype of a self-created game design using Unity3D.
-Includes high concept and story bible
+Minimal Prototype of a self-created game design using Unity3D.
+Includes high concept and story bible.